inBeat/inbeat-website/content/top-influencers/tiktok/bakers/canada/_index.md

 ---
-title: Top 10 Bakers TikTok Influencers In Canada In 2022
+title: Top 10 Bakers TikTok Influencers In Canada In 2023
 description: >-
-  Find top bakers TikTok influencers in Canada in 2022.
-Most popular hashtags: #cake #baker #fyp #foryou.
+  Find top bakers TikTok influencers in Canada in 2023.
+Most popular hashtags: #cake #baker #baking #cakedecorating.
 platform: TikTok
-hits: 91
+hits: 80
-text_top: Identify the most popular TikTok profiles on inBeat.
+text_top: Discover the best TikTok influencers on inBeat.
-text_bottom: Our database aggregates 91 TikTok influencers like this in Canada for you to work with.
+text_bottom: Our database holds 80 TikTok influencers like this in Canada for you to collaborate.
 profiles:
   - username: "letterpressbakery"
     fullname: >-